 -If your down payment is from investments (RSP, GIC, stocks, bonds), provide a copy of a recent account statement.

 -If your down payment is a gift, a “gift letter” is required together with proof that the funds have been deposited into your bank account.
-I will provide you with a blank gift letter for you to fill out.
+I will provide you with a blank gift letter for you to fill out. &Nbsp;

 Estimates of Closing Costs

-In addition to your down payment there are other costs involved when purchasing your first home.
+In addition to your down payment, there are other costs involved when purchasing your first home.
 They include, but are not limited to:

 1. Legal Fees

-A lawyer or notary will be necessary in the home buying process.
+A lawyer or notary will be necessary for the home buying process.
 Your lawyer will prepare the mortgage documents, have you sign the documents, and will transfer the property to your name.
 (Approximately $1,000 to $1,500)